Taharqua/HyperionDev-Bootcamp/README.md

 ## Introduction
 I created this repository to showcase exactly what I learned during my bootcamp.
-This is more compressed version of my bootcamp as I am only displaying my capstone projects.
+This is clear and concise version of my bootcamp as I am only covering my capstone projects despite having completed a total of 48 tasks.

 ## Overview of the HyperionDev
 HyperionDev's Software Engineering Bootcamp is a rigorous and immersive 12-week program that I successfully completed, equipping me with the skills and expertise needed to excel in the dynamic field of software development.
 Throughout the bootcamp, I gained comprehensive knowledge of software engineering concepts and best practices, allowing me to contribute effectively to real-world projects and collaborative development teams.